 South Kentucky RECC People Fund Grants Awarded

-To date, approximately 2,700 members are participating in The People Fund, which allows South Kentucky RECC members to "round up" their electric bills to the nearest dollar, with an average of 50 cents per participating member being contributed each month to the program.
+To date, approximately 3,675 members are participating in The People Fund, which allows South Kentucky RECC members to "round up" their electric bills to the nearest dollar, with an average of 50 cents per participating member being contributed each month to the program.
 The most that it could cost a member is $11.88 each year.

 Members interested in participating in The People Fund and rounding up their bill can sign up through the South Kentucky RECC member portal at www.skrecc.com.
 Click the link below The People Fund heading to sign up your account(s) instantly.
 Members can also get an application from their South Kentucky RECC office or by calling their local office.

 Any organization that wishes to apply for a grant can get an application here.
-The next application deadline is July 31.
+The next application deadline is January 31.